microsoft/Olive/components/onnx-converter/README.md

    Optional.
 List of tuples.
 The input shape(s) of the model.
 Each dimension separated by ','.

+**initial_types**: list of tuple

+   Optional.
+List of tuples.
+The initial types of model for onnxmltools

+**caffe_model_prototxt**: string

+   Optional.
+The path of the .prototxt file for caffe model.

 **target_opset**: int

 Optional.
 Specifies the opset for ONNX, for example, 7 for ONNX 1.2, and 8 for ONNX 1.3.
 Defaults to 7.